 30 Quick One Minute Sensory Breaks for Kids

 Heather Greutman is a homeschool graduate turned homeschool mom blogger.
 She worked as an Occupational Therapy Assistant in the public school system before becoming a stay a home mom to her daughter and soon to be born son.
-She writes at Golden Reflections Blog about Christian Montessori inspired homeschool with an Occupational Therapy twist.
-You can also find her on Facebook, Pinterest, Twitter, and Google+.
+She writes at Growing Hands On Kids Blog about Christian Montessori inspired homeschool with an Occupational Therapy twist.
+You can also find her on Facebook and Pinterest.

 If you liked this post, then you don’t want to miss the launch of our new book… Sensory Processing 101, the complete guide to Sensory Processing.
 By joining our list, we promise to send you the first notifications and exclusive offers!